blocksds/sdk/docs/content/tutorial/basic/backgrounds/index.md

 ```

 `-gB16` sets the bit depth to 16 bits, `-gb` generates a bitmap, and `-gT!`
-removes all transparency from the final image (you can use `-gTFFOOFF` or
+removes all transparency from the final image (you can use `-gTFF00FF` or
 similar arguments if you want some pixels to be transparent!).

 ```c